World Hepatitis Day

-Viral hepatitis infection is caused by one of five viruses - hepatitis A, B, C, D or E. All hepatitis viruses can cause inflammation of the liver, and chronic hepatitis B or C can lead to cirrhosis and liver cancer.
-Many of those who are chronically infected are unaware of their infection and appear healthy while liver damage could still be occurring (Centers for disease Control and Prevention, 2017).
+Viral hepatitis is caused by infection by one of five viruses - hepatitis A, B, C, D or E. All hepatitis viruses can cause inflammation of the liver, and chronic hepatitis B or C can lead to cirrhosis and liver cancer.
+Many of those who are chronically infected are unaware of their infection and appear healthy while liver damage could still be occurring (Centers for Disease Control and Prevention, 2018).

-If you cannot be at the World Hepatitis Day Free Testing Event on July 28, DOH-St. Lucie offers comprehensive testing at our Milner location in the amount of 40.00.
-This blood draw will test for hepatitis B, C, syphilis, HIV and includes testing for gonorrhea and chlamydia.
-Although an appointment is not necessary, it is recommended.
+If you are unable to attend our free testing event for World Hepatitis Day on Friday, July 27, DOH-St. Lucie offers comprehensive testing at our Milner location.
+This blood draw test is for hepatitis B and C, syphilis, HIV and includes testing for gonorrhea and chlamydia.
+An appointment is not necessary; however, it is recommended.
 Please call 772-462-3800 for more information on getting tested.